Written and Edited by: MarkEAW

 Hardware aspect of the game at this time.

-Hardware and DirectX volunteer Coders able to update the very old DirectX 4, 5
+Hardware and DirectX volunteer Coders that are able to update the very old DirectX 4, 5

 and 6 code in EAW to at least DX9c.
 Please contact Col.Gibbon and/or